Mary Shortall

-Mary Shortall (born October 24, 1958) is a Canadian politician and labour activist who was elected as president of the New Democratic Party in 2023.
-She also ran as the candidate for St. John's East in the 2021 and 2025 federal elections.
+Mary Shortall (born October 24, 1958) is a Canadian politician and labour activist.
+She served as president of the federal New Democratic Party from 2023 until 2026.
+She ran as the party's candidate for St. John's East in the 2021 and 2025 federal elections.
 She also ran in Gander—Grand Falls at the 1997 federal election, losing all 3 times.

 Prior to politics, Shortall was the president of the Newfoundland and Labrador Federation of Labour from 2013 to 2022.